dataclouder-dev/notion-neat-node/README.md

 Consider checking out [notion-render](https://github.com/kerwanp/notion-render) for alternative approaches.

+### Deploy 🌤️ 🚀

+make gcp-enable-services # will ask to enable bill on GCP this is required to deploy make build-push # make deploy-service

 ### 📚 Documentation

 Those are ideas for my technical solution, not implemented yet, and not sure if will work at all, leave a star and follow for udpates.